Martlet: Etymology

 The word "martlet" is derived from the bird known as the martin, with the addition of the diminutive suffix "-let"; thus martlet means "little martin".
 The origin of the name martin is obscure, though it may refer to the festival Martinmas, which occurs around the same time martins begin their migration from Europe to Africa.

 Description

 These mythical birds are shown properly in English heraldry with two or three short tufts of feathers in place of legs and feet.
-Swifts, formerly known as martlets, have such small legs that they were believed to have none at all, which lends credence to the legend of the legless Martlet.
+Swifts, formerly known as martlets, have such small legs that they were believed to have none at all, which provides a likely explanation for the legend of the legless martlet.

 French merlette

 In French heraldry, the canette or anet is a small duck (French: canard), shown without feet.
 According to Théodore Veyrin-Forrer la canette représente la canne ou le canard; si elle est dépourvue du bec et des pattes, elle devient une merlette. ("The canette represents the duck or drake; if she is deprived of beak and feet she becomes a merlette").
 In French un merle, from Latin merula (feminine), is a male blackbird, a member of the thrush family (formerly the term was feminine and could designate a male: une merle—a hen blackbird: une merlesse).
 A merlette (diminutive form of merle: a little blackbird) in common parlance, since the 19th century, is a female blackbird, but in heraldic terminology is defined as une figure représentant une canette mornée ("a figure representing a little female duck 'blunted'").
 Une cane is a female duck (male canard, "drake") and une canette, the diminutive form, is "a little female duck".
 The verb morner in ancient French means "to blunt", in heraldic terminology the verbal adjective morné(e) means: sans langue, sans dents, sans ongles et des oiseaux sans bec ni serres ("without tongue, without teeth, without nails, and, of birds, without beak or claws").
 English heraldry uses the terms "armed" and "langued" for the teeth, claws and tongue of heraldic beasts, thus mornée might be translated as "dis-armed".
 Thus the English "martlet" is not the same heraldic creature as the French "merlette".